supaglue-labs/supaglue/docs/docs/integration-patterns/actions-api.md

 :::

 ## Field mappings

-[Field mappings](../platform/field-mapping) can be used in the Actions API to reverse-map fields from your system to your customer's fields if you opted to use field mappings for Managed Syncs.
+[Field mappings](../platform/field-mappings) can be used in the Actions API to reverse-map fields from your system to your customer's fields if you opted to use field mappings for Managed Syncs.

 ## Pass-through API

-For any action not directly supported by Supaglue's API, you can use our pass-through API.
-This lets you make any API call directly against the remote provider.
+You can use our [Passthrough API](../platform/passthrough) for any action not directly supported by Supaglue's API.
 See our [API reference](../api/introduction) for more details.